GRIPS

 Morocco Ministry of infrastructure and water

-Pakistan Pakistan Meteorological Department; Pakistan Water and Power Development Authority; Gilgit Baltistan Public Works Department; Pakistan Council of Research in Water Resources, Islamabad
+Pakistan Water and Power Depelopment Authority (WAPDA); Pakistan Council of Research in Water Resources, Islamabad; Gilgit Baltistan Public Works

-Peru Japan-Peru Center for Earthquake Engineering Research and Disaster Mitigation (CISMID)
+Peru Japan-Peru Center for Earthquake Engineering Research and Disaster Mitigation (CISMID); National Water Authority; National Service of Meteorology and Hydrology of Peru

-Philippines Philippine Institute of Volcanology and Seismology; Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA); Department of Public Works and Highways; Department of Science and Technology, Philippine Institute of Volcanology and Seismology; Batangas State University; Department of the Interior and Local Government; Municipal Government of Manbusao, Capiz
+Philippines Philippine Institute of Volcanology and Seismology; Dept. of Public Works and Highways; Department of Science and Technology, Philippine Institute of Volcanology and Seismology; Batangas State University; Department of the Interior and Local Government; Municipal Government of Manbusao, Capiz; Philippine Atmospheric, Geophysical, and Astronomical Services

-Timor-Leste Instituto Do Petroleo e Geologia (IPG); Institute of Geoscience Timor-Leste (IGTL); Ministry of Public Works; National Directorate of Meteorology and Geophysics
+Timor-Leste Institute of Geoscience Timor-Leste (IGTL); Ministry of Public Works; National Directorate of Meteorology and Geophysics

-Tonga Ministry of Lands and Natural Resources; Ministry of Infrastructure
+Tonga Ministry of Lands and Natural Resources; Ministry of Infrastructure; Tonga Meteorological Services

 Turkmenistan Ministry of construction and architecture of Turkmenistan